johntrigg/steganographyshotgun/readme.md

 # How does it work?
 You feed it a file, and the filetype, and it'll run relevant tools on it.
 For example, you cannot run ztseg on a jpg file.
+The command to run it looks like this: ```python3 stegshotgun.py --filename atbash.jpg --filetype png``` You need to have all of the tools installed.

 # What tools does it run?
 On everything?
 Strings, exiftool, binwalk